SnasiCze/pyrdp/README.md

 ```
 sudo apt install libdbus-1-dev libdbus-glib-1-dev
+sudo apt-get install python3-pip
 ```

-On some systems, you may need to install the `python3-venv` package:
+On some systems, you may need to install the `python3-venv` and pycrypto package:

 ```
 sudo apt install python3-venv
+pip3 install pycrypto
 ```

 Then, create your virtual environment in PyRDP's directory: